Who Can Apply to Middle School?

 Visit Middle Schools

 Visiting a school is the best way to learn if it may be the right place for you.
 It’s also a great way to see how long the trip is from home.
-Contact schools directly to find out if they have special events or tours.
+Find open house dates in the calendar below, and contact schools directly to find out if they have special events or tours.

-- Consider ranking the programs where your child has an admissions priority or guarantee, such as their zoned school(s) or continuing school.
-You do not have to rank these programs as your first choice to keep your priority.
+Consider adding the programs where your child has an admissions priority or guarantee, such as their zoned school(s) or continuing school.
+You do not have to place any of these programs as your first choice to keep your priority.

 - Meet with your child's school counselor